sudipme/sudipme/README.md

 # Hi,  I am Sudip

 I am currently a CS undergrad, and my fields of interest are Machine Learning and Backend Development.
-Additionally, I can develop appealing and responsive Web User Interfaces.

 <!--
 # Technologies & Tools